 Watch Your Self-Talk.

 If you find that none of these strategies work for you and your stress feels overwhelming, give us a call.
-Our counsellors provide a safe and professional environment where you can build resilience and develop skills to cope with stress.
+Our counselors provide a safe and professional environment where you can build resilience and develop skills to cope with stress.